-Our Jagger Dress is an amazing option for a darker floral.
+Our Jagger Dress is an amazing option for a darker floral wedding party dress.
 The black base, paired with leopard print sleeves, and a large bright pink peony print, is the perfect choice for a formal piece.
 We love that the bold pattern clash is paired with florals to create a romantic feel for the ultimate statement wedding guest piece.

 If you aren’t feeling the full animal print sleeves, this daisy mix print is a gorg’ alternative.
 With a leopard print shoulder detail, this daisy and poppy print dress still includes all the aspects of your favourite summer wedding guest outfit, while being more suitable for the colder months.
 Complete with double-layered chiffon fabric and long sleeves with elasticated cuffs, this dress has the perfect amount of coverage whilst remaining light and floaty.

 Sadly, the warmth of summer is on the out, so we need to pick our outfits accordingly.
 A long sleeve dress is a top choice, especially if you’re going to be outside for some of the day.

 The best thing about choosing a long sleeve piece?
 It’s easy to restyle once the wedding is over.
 Why not wear it for work, dinner or another special event so you can wear this fabulous style on repeat.